PFP Manual - Electronic Version

 Qualified investments, contribution limits, earned income, carry forward, excess contributions, rollovers, and strategies to maximize benefits.

 The Personal Financial Planner's Manual™ is a study guide for candidates for the professional designations and a complete reference service for Financial Planners.
-You can also use the Manual to keep your knowledge current and meet your continuing education requirements.
+You can also use the Manual to keep your knowledge current after obtaining your designation.

 Terms of Sale

 The initial purchase price of a one year license including the quarterly updates is $295.
 The renewal of a one year license is $245.
 For those provinces that charge HST, the purchase price is subject to the provincial HST.
 For those provinces that do not charge HST, the purchase price is subject to the federal GST.

 The Personal Financial Planner's Manual™ is a trade mark of D. R. Gobeil & Associates Ltd.

 We Also Recommend